 “It’s just going in circles,” I said, shaking it.

 “This is so annoying,” he seethed.
-His reaction confirmed my suspicions—that we had spent the last 25 minutes on a tour of the Jakarta round-a-bouts.
 The address listed on the brown envelope was outwitting google maps.
-While Joe talked me through his life history, I had thought that potentially, as he had claimed, he knew where he was going.
+I had thought that potentially, as Joe had claimed, he knew where he was going.

 “I fucking hate Jakarta.”